giannilmbd/dynare/doc/manual/source/installation-and-configuration.rst

 Finally, at the Octave prompt, install some add-ons (you only have to do it once)::

-  octave:1> pkg install io statistics control struct optim
+  octave:1> pkg install io datatypes statistics control struct optim

 If you want to use the `x13` functionality of `dseries`, you also need to build the `x13as` binary. [#fx13]_